Blog

 AUTHOR

 For over twenty years Ben has created & captured moving and memorable moments for individuals, non-profits & corporations across the globe.
-He has served on the executive team of multiple megachurches and currently serves as the Executive Pastor at The Life Christian Church in New Jersey.
-Ben also coaches individuals, consults for churches, teaches at universities and speaks at conferences about leadership, communication and creativity.
-More info about him can be found at www.benstapley.com
+He has served on the executive team of multiple megachurches and currently serves as the Executive Pastor at Zarephath Christian Church in New Jersey.
+Ben also consults for churches, teaches at universities and speaks at conferences about leadership, communication and creativity.
+For more information visit www.benstapley.com.

 Because of so much transition over the past two years, the majority of staff in many organizations have no organizational knowledge or experience of the pre COVID years.
 The church I work at, The Life Church Church, is one of these organizations.